What is Field Service Management

 When might you use both?

-If you’re running a large installation project alongside regular service calls, a project management tool can help coordinate the long-term build while your FSM platform handles the day-to-day dispatch and invoicing.
+In such cases, if you’re running a large installation project alongside regular service calls, a project management tool can help coordinate the long-term build while your FSM platform handles the day-to-day dispatch and invoicing.
 For most small and mid-sized service businesses, a well-configured FSM platform covers everything you need without a separate project management tool.

 Who Needs Field Service Management Software?

+For smaller operations running 2 to 20 technicians, the evaluation criteria look different.
+We’ve covered what actually works at that team size in our guide to field service software for small business.
 If your business sends people into the field to serve customers, you likely need a system.

-Electrical jobs often require detailed work orders and documentation.
+• Electrical Contractors: Electrical jobs often require detailed work orders and documentation.
 A structured field service management system helps track projects, manage teams, and maintain safety records.

-Lawn care businesses rely heavily on recurring services.
+• Lawn Care Companies: Lawn care businesses rely heavily on recurring services.
 Seasonal planning, route optimization, and automatic reminders help maintain steady revenue without manual tracking.

 The field service management for service companies is valuable for any business that: